korreio/fotopt/README.md

 ## The End

 By the end of 2002, the website had become too large for me to handle alone.
 The volume of photos and comments was overwhelming.
 The administrative tasks had taken over my life.
-With a full-time job and starting my own family, I found myself unable to dedicate the necessary time to maintain the website.
+With a full-time job, I found myself unable to dedicate the necessary time to maintain the website.

 An attempt was made to transfer the website's administration to a team of volunteers.
 However, this didn't work out.
-Unfortunately, because of my initial design choice to allow only one administrator, delegation was challenging, and despite their best efforts, the team could not handle the website's requirements.
+Unfortunately, because of my initial design choice to allow only one administrator, delegation was challenging.

 By September 2002, after much deliberation, I decided to shut down foto@pt.
 It was a difficult decision and one that broke many hearts, including my own.
 However, it was necessary given the circumstances.

 ## Legacy

 Even though foto@pt only existed for a short period, its influence was substantial.
-It paved the way for social networking in Portugal and showed how the internet could bring together people sharing a common passion.
+It helped pave the way for social networking in Portugal and showed how the internet could bring together people sharing a common passion.

 The website may be long gone, but its memory lives on in the many friendships that were formed, the countless photos that were shared, and the vast knowledge that was exchanged.